 How can we do more with less?

-This question is going to come up a lot over the coming months as organizations adapt to the next normal.
-Operational agility will be essential for business survival.
+This question is becoming increasingly important as organizations adapt to the new normal.
+Operational agility is essential for business survival.
 As budgets tighten and disruption continues, managers must be ready and willing to shift employee roles to focus on business priorities.
 Adopting practices that put the right people in the right places at the right times helps you maximize business results and limit unnecessary expenses.

 Training is an essential part of operational agility.
-But you have to have the right systems in place to help employees adapt by developing their knowledge and skills.
+But you have to have the right systems in place to help employees adapt by learning new skills and acquiring useful knowledge.
 This concept of rapid employee development is often associated with three terms: upskilling, cross-training or reskilling.

 Do they all mean the same thing?
 If not, how do they relate to each other?
 And how can you leverage these concepts to “do more with less” in your business?

 Upskilling is providing training to improve a person’s performance in their current role.
 Pharmaceutical salespeople learning how to sell additional products is an example of upskilling.

 - If the company is looking to close skills gaps